goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/2-cred/_index.md

       - Click **LAUNCH**, and watch the output.

 The simple **ping** module doesn’t need options.
 For other modules you need to supply the command to run as an argument.
-Try the **command** module to find the userid of the executing user using an ad hoc command.
+Try the **command** module to find the user ID of the executing user using an ad hoc command.

 - **MODULE:** command